tastejs/todomvc/README.md

 Over the past year, we've seen interest in lightweight JavaScript MVC frameworks continue to increase steadily.
-Backbone, Spine, SproutCore 2.0, YUILibrary, JavaScriptMVC... the list of choices has never been so evergrowing and developers looking to select an option would be forgiven for feeling lost in a sea of what may appear to be (at face) quite similar solutions.
+Backbone, Spine, SproutCore 2.0, YUILibrary, JavaScriptMVC... the list of choices has never been so ever-growing and developers looking to select an option would be forgiven for feeling lost in a sea of what may appear to be (at face) quite similar solutions.